 These bakery-style Coconut-Lime Avocado Muffins are fluffy and flavorful with some serious muffin top!

 Hi my name is Jenn and I’m a muffinaholic.

-I’m so hopelessly in love with them that if a 12 step program for these fluffy little hand-held carb bombs actually existed, then I would have flunked out of it at least twice by now.
+I’m so hopelessly in love with them that if a 12 step program for these fluffy little hand-held carb clouds actually existed, then I would have flunked out of it at least twice by now.

 They’re that healthy option somewhere in the middle of the spectrum that isn’t really all that healthy when you factor in the cup of sugar and stick of butter that typically goes into them.
 As for healthified muffins?
 Those poor guys have such a bad rap.
 They’re usually snubbed for fear of biting into a dry, stale, flavorless old sponge.